Evaluating the Reversal Curse in Model Editing: Related Work

-\paragraph{The Reversal Curse of LLMs} Recent works have shown a surprising failure of generalization in auto-regressive LLMs. \citet{berglund2023reversal} have verified that a model fine-tuned on a sentence of the form ``\emph{A is B}'', it will not automatically generalize to the reverse direction ``\emph{B is A}''.
+\paragraph{The Reversal Curse of LLMs} Recent works have studied the reversal curse~\citep{berglund2023reversal,lv2023we,guo2024mitigating,lu2024rethinking,apaolaza2025exploring} in auto-regressive LLMs. \citet{berglund2023reversal} have verified that a model fine-tuned on a sentence of the form ``\emph{A is B}'', it will not automatically generalize to the reverse direction ``\emph{B is A}''.
 Moreover, the likelihood of the correct answer will not be higher than for a random answer.
-This is termed as the \emph{reversal curse}.
+This is termed the \emph{reversal curse}.
 Contemporary to this work, \citet{DBLP:journals/corr/abs-2308-03296} determined how much adding a given training example influences an LLM’s outputs.
 For instance, given the input A, what most influences the likelihood of B?
 In their experiments, training examples that match the order (``\emph{A precedes B}'') are far more influential than examples with reverse order (``\emph{B precedes A}'').
 Results show that if a pretrained model was not trained on facts in both directions, it would not generalize to both directions.

-Compared with previous studies~\cite{DBLP:conf/acl/DaiDHSCW22,DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23,DBLP:conf/iclr/MitchellLBFM22,DBLP:conf/emnlp/YaoWT0LDC023,DBLP:conf/emnlp/ZhongWMPC23} that are the most relevant to our work, a main difference should be highlighted.
-These approaches target only on unidirectional editing and evaluation of model editing, while this study explores bidirectional editing and evaluation.
-To the best of our knowledge, this paper makes the first attempt to introduce a metric of \emph{reversibility}, build a benchmark for evaluating the reversibility of editing methods, and propose a simple yet effective method to mitigate the reversal curse in model editing.
+Compared with previous studies~\citep{DBLP:conf/acl/DaiDHSCW22,DBLP:conf/nips/MengBAB22,DBLP:conf/iclr/MengSABB23,DBLP:conf/iclr/MitchellLBFM22,DBLP:conf/emnlp/YaoWT0LDC023,DBLP:conf/emnlp/ZhongWMPC23,berglund2023reversal} that are the most relevant to our work, a main difference should be highlighted.
+These studies target only unidirectional model editing, while this study explores bidirectional editing and evaluation.
+Moreover, our analysis is conducted under a single-edit setting, aiming to isolate the reversal behavior of editing, rather than considering temporal or sequential update scenarios.
+To the best of our knowledge, this paper makes the first attempt to introduce a metric of \emph{reverse generalization}, build a benchmark for evaluating the reverse generalization of editing methods, analyze the underlying causes of the reversal curse in model editing and point out future exploration directions to mitigate it.